rpersoon/ecmwf-python-client/README.md

 This repository is a copy of the ECMWF Python Client 1.4.1 obtained from the [ECMWF webpages](https://software.ecmwf.int/wiki/display/WEBAPI/Accessing+ECMWF+data+servers+in+batch), that is used to access ECMWF datasets.
 It is part of my MSc dissertation project at the University of Edinburgh.

+The project improved the robustness of transfers and added several features, including parallel downloading and a version of the client that operates in the background of a system.

 Usage
 -----